-To connect a Site Recovery Manager site to a new remote site, you must remove the existing Site Recovery Manager configurations and break the pairing between the existing sites.
+To connect a Site Recovery Manager site to a new remote site, you must remove the existing configurations and break the existing pairing.

 - You have an existing Site Recovery Manager installation with two connected sites. - Make a full backup of the Site Recovery Manager database on both sites by using the tools that the database software provides.
 For instructions about how to back up the embedded database, see Back Up and Restore the Embedded vPostgres Database.